Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Some dogs are, by nature, cuddle bugs.
 If you’re sitting and watching TV, expect these dogs to hop into your lap and snuggle in for the night.

-Most canines like to have physical contact with their owners and need it to feel physically and emotionally satisfied.
+Most canines need physical contact with their owners to feel physically and emotionally satisfied.
 Most dog owners enjoy it, too.
 And cuddling will make your bond stronger than ever.

 What are the best lap dog breeds?